-The temperatures can drop (we experienced -32) and the kids need to be able to understand how to keep themselves warm.
-The huskys and reindeers rides can be lost on the younger ones too, and they are very much part of the overall experience.
-In my heart of hearts I’d say 6/7/8 are perfect ages.
+The temperatures can drop (we experienced -32), and the kids need to be able to understand how to keep themselves warm.
+The huskies and reindeer rides are potentially lost on the younger ones, and they are very much part of the overall experience for little explorers.
+In my heart of hearts, I’d say 6/7/8 are perfect ages.

 2. How long should we stay in Lapland?

 A day trip to Lapland is certainly cheaper, but you have to consider if it is worth it.
-The children are likely to be up at 3ish for an early morning flight, fly three and a half hours, spend the afternoon in Lapland, fly three and a half hours back and arrive home very late.
+The children are likely to be up at 3ish for an early morning flight.
+Then fly for three and a half hours, spend the afternoon in Lapland, fly three and a half hours back and arrive home very late.

 3. Which company should we pick to go to Lapland with?

 This magical deal also includes all activities such as a private meeting with Santa, Elves and Igloo Fantasia and husky and reindeer sleigh-rides.
-Santa’s Lapland staff will also provide the whole family with thermal clothing so they’re fully equipped for the enchanting adventures that lie ahead!
+Santa’s Lapland staff also provide the whole family with thermal clothing so they’re fully equipped for the enchanting adventures that lie ahead!
 For more information please visit www.santaslapland.com or call 01483 791 915.

 You can take a look at our video of our trip at the bottom of the post!

 Go whenever fits in with you and the kids school.
-We ended up heading there over Christmas which was very special but also involves more planning due to Christmas presents etc.. at least returning those Santa delivers on Christmas morning.
+We ended up heading there over Christmas which was very special but also involves more planning due to Christmas presents etc., at least returning those Santa delivers on Christmas morning.